Table of Contents

-Harissa Paste is a hot aromatic spice blend from North Africa consisting of red chillies, cumin, coriander, caraway, garlic, smoked paprika, salt, fresh garlic, lemon juice and oil.
-As the blend varies from region to region, you will find some versions containing herbs such as dried mint or oregano.
+Harissa paste is a hot, aromatic spice blend from North Africa made from red chillies, cumin, coriander, caraway, smoked paprika, salt, fresh garlic, lemon juice and oil.
+Baklouti chillies, native to Tunisia, are the preferred chillies for an authentic blend, but as chillies vary from region to region, it is common to find versions with different balances of spices and some with herbs such as dried mint or oregano.

 Is Harissa Paste Hot or Spicy?

-Both… but to varying levels.
-When buying shop-bought Harissa Paste there is no way to tell how spicy the blend will be.
-Different brands use different chilli types with varying levels of heat.
-If you are interested in experimenting with harissa in your cooking, it’s best to make your own blend, that way you are in control of which kind of chilli is used and how much you’d like to add.
+Both… but to different degrees.
+When you buy harissa paste in a shop, there is no way of telling how hot the blend will be.
+Different brands use different types of chilli with different levels of heat.
+If you’re interested in experimenting with harissa in your cooking, it’s best to make your own blend, so you can control which type of chilli you use and how much you want to add.

-It also means you can play around with the measurements of additional ingredients such as cumin, paprika or garlic.
-This allows you to create your own unique blend, perfectly suited to your tastes.
+It also means you can play around with the measurements of additional ingredients such as cumin, smoked paprika or garlic.
+This allows you to create your own unique blend to suit your own taste.

-As this recipe calls for 2 – 3 whole garlic cloves, if not blanched beforehand you could find yourself overwhelmed with the taste of garlic and not much else.
-As garlic oxidises, the taste becomes even stronger and can overtake all other flavours to the point where it is unpleasurable.
-Blanching garlic in water before use stops the oxidisation, takes away the harshness and leaves you with just the wonderful flavour required.
+As this recipe calls for 2-3 whole cloves of garlic, if you do not blanch them first, you may be overwhelmed by the taste of garlic and not much else.
+As garlic oxidises, the flavour becomes stronger and can overpower all other flavours to the point of being unpleasant.
+Blanching garlic in water before use stops the oxidation, takes away the harshness and leaves you with just the wonderful flavour you need.

-Harissa is widely used in North African and Middle Eastern cuisines as a condiment, but it is also added to stews, soups, tagines and couscous for spice and flavour.
-Now popular in Western culture, harissa paste can be used in almost any dish you’d like to add spice and heat – pasta, tomato sauces, meatballs, tacos, burgers, bbq plates, dips, and anything else you can think of.
+Harissa is widely used as a condiment in North African and Middle Eastern cuisines, but it is also added to stews, soups, tagines and couscous to add spice and flavour.
+Now popular in Western culture, harissa paste can be used in almost any dish where you want to add spice and heat – pasta, tomato sauces, meatballs, tacos, burgers, BBQs, dips and anything else you can think of.
+For a simple sauce, blend harissa paste into thick yoghurt and serve as a side to meats, fish, vegetables, eggs, bread and Middle Eastern stews.

 Harissa Paste